lihaohong6/UnrealUnpackCLI/README.md

 The remaining positional arguments appear in pairs of `filter replace`.
 Only directories that contain the string in `filter` will be exported.
 In the export process, the part of the directory that contains the string in `replace` will be truncated to reduce the amount of nesting in the directory structure.

-By default, the program Adding `--force` will forcefully overwrite existing files.
+By default, the program does not overwrite images and audio if there is already a file with the same name in the export directory.
+Adding `--force` will forcefully overwrite existing files.
 This is useful when an image/audio file might be updated.